pandammonium/blipper-widget-old/README.txt

 = Is the image stored on my web server? =

-No.  The image in the blip is not stored on your server: the widget links to the image on Polaroid|Blipfoto.
+No.  The image in the blip is not stored on your server: the widget links to the image on Blipfoto.

 = Does the widget use the original image? =